-3.4 Character Set for Listener and Net Service Names
+3.4 Permitted Listener and Net Service Name Character Set

-Learn how to create listener names and net service names for clients that comply with character set requirements.
+Create listener names and net service names for clients that comply with Oracle Net Services character set requirements.

 Listener names and net service names are limited to the following character set: